locationtech/udig-platform/docs/user/en/Use of Views.rst

 Finally, the contents of a view may have a context menu.
 This menu is determined by the item selected in the view, and thus provides consistent functionaly across all views.
  |image3|

- A view can be displayed by selecting it from the **Window > Show View** menu.
+A view can be displayed by selecting it from the :menuselection:`Window --> Show View` menu.
 Additional views are available by choosing **Other...** at the bottom of the Show View submenu.
 This is just one of the many features that provide for the creation of a custom work environment.